vasyaod/nginx-agent/README.md

 # Nginx Agent

+Since version 2.0 nginx-agent began support Marathon API.

-The single goal of the project is transmitting DNS records (SRV type) to nginx configuration.
+In case of using MesosDNS the project is transmitting DNS records (SRV type) to nginx configuration.
 It can be useful if there is some container manager system with DNS supporting for example Mesos + MesosDNS and you want use Nginx as load balancer or some gate for access to nodes.

+In another hand, Marathon API can be used as a service discovery.
+But also this approach has some advantage we can configure NGINX directly from marathon json.

 The project was inspired by https://github.com/Xorlev/gatekeeper but the one has quite wide ability since DNS was used for discovering instead of Apache Zookeeper.